-HTC Trophy for Verizon set to receive new software updateAlex Wagner - Senior News Editor
+HTC Trophy for Verizon set to receive new software updateAlex Wagner - Editorial Director of News and Content

 The HTC Trophy was the first Windows Phone to hit Verizon back in May of last year, and although Verizon has yet to put another handset with Microsoft's OS on its shelves, the carrier will soon be showing some love to the Trophy and its owners.
 Verizon has updated its support page for the Trophy to show that a software update will be "coming soon" to the device.
 The update is software version 2305.13.20402.605 and includes a handful of enhancements, including one to prevent the software keyboard from disappearing, which means we may be looking at the Windows Phone 8107 update.
 Here's the full changelog for the Trophy's update: